Group of seven young adults standing on a forest path surrounded by autumn-colored trees, smiling and relaxing during a hike.

 Twelve lab members on a virtual call

-Lab in December 2020.
+Lab group in December 2020.
 COVID times!

 Eight lab members standing side by side indoors